-Figure 1.14 Idaho's 2019 Average Electricity Rates Compared to Other States52
+Figure 1.15 Idaho's 2020 Average Electricity Rates Compared to Other States53

 Idaho's baseload resources, including hydro, thermal, and geothermal, provide a constant source of reliable low-cost electricity to Idaho utilities.
-As a result, Idaho's average electricity rates were the third lowest among the fifty states in 2019, shown in Figure 1.14.
+As a result, Idaho's average electricity rates were one of the lowest among the fifty states in 2020, shown in Figure 1.15.